Amazon's server-to-server header bidding wrapper solution.

 Beacons / Pixels

 A 1x1 pixel tag typically used by an advertiser or a third party ad server to track a unique user's activity over time.
-If someone was exposed to an ad on day one of the month, did not click on it but went to that company's website on day 30 and did a desired activity (bought shoes, etc.) the beacon would attribute that activity to the original ad impression (the action itself is called a view through).
-DoubleClick, which originated the concept, still uses the name "Spotlight Tags."
+If someone was exposed to an ad on day one of the month, did not click on it but went to that company's website on day 30 and did a desired activity (bought shoes, and so on) the beacon would attribute that activity to the original ad impression (the action itself is called a view through).

-Using previous user activity (e.g., pages visited, content viewed, searches, clicks and purchases) to generate a segment which is used to match advertising creative to users (sometimes also called Behavioral Profiling, Interest-based Advertising, or Behavioral Advertising).
+Using previous user activity (for example, pages visited, content viewed, searches, clicks and purchases) to generate an audience which is used to match advertising creative to users (sometimes also called Behavioral Profiling, Interest-based Advertising, or Behavioral Advertising).
 Behavioral Targeting uses anonymous, Non-PII (personally identifiable information) data.

 Publisher does not communicate any required information for targeting and monetization of a website / app at the time of ad serving over the ad request / set up.